 One of the reasons the Ape Woman franchise has a bad reputation in some circles are the racial connotations.
 Especially in the first film, when Paula Dupree reverts to gorilla, she goes through an intermediate stage which could be interpreted as blackface.
 Some critics at the time lambasted the films for giving credence to the notion that the “African race” was an intermediate stage between the Caucasian and the ape.
 One of the movies’ harshest critics was John T. McManus, a left-wing journalist and civil rights supporter, who accused Universal of spreading Nazi propaganda.
 “In Mein Kampf,” McManus wrote, “Hitler calls the Negro a ‘half-born ape.’
 Jungle Woman illustrates the point, changing a Hollywood glamor girl into an ape and vice versa with the Negro stage inserted right where Hitler says […] Apparently it is to be an annual outrage unless somebody passes a law against propounding Nazi race theories in America.”

 Which brings us to the hotly debated topic of Acquanetta’s own ethnicity.
 For a longer text on Mildred Davenport/Acquanetta Burnu, please see my article on Captive Wild Woman.
 In short, Ms. Davenport was one of those young women who was spotted by a talent agent at Universal, and through the odd workings of the studio system suddenly found herself a contract player without a day of acting experience behind her.
 Her “exotic” looks garnered her a spot as a backup Maria Montez, Universal’s number one Latin star at the time.
 Dubbed “Acquanetta Burnu, the Venezuelan Volcano”, she was heavily featured by Universal’s PR office, despite the fact that she had no known Latin roots.
 Acquanetta herself claimed all her life to have been of Native American and British stock, born on a reservation in Wyoming, and partly descended from British royalty, and adopted by an African American family by the age of 1 or 2.
 No evidence of such an ancestry has ever been found, and later researchers have found paperwork that attests that she was born in South Dakota to African American parents in 1921.
 It is also worth noting that the black press in the US immediately claimed Acquanetta as one of their own when Captive Wild Woman came out.
-Whatever the truth behind Mildred Davenport’s ethnicity, it further complicates the debate around the racial connotations of the Ape Woman franchise — it is also worth noting that in the final film, Jungle Captive (1945), Acquanetta was replaced by a Caucasian actress.
+Whatever the truth behind Mildred Davenport’s ethnicity, it further complicates the debate around the racial connotations of the Ape Woman franchise — it is also worth noting that in the final film, Jungle Captive (1945, review), Acquanetta was replaced by a Caucasian actress.